hypermedia-app/hypertest/docs/dsl/hydra/prefix.md

 ## Syntax

 * Prefix step must appear before any other steps at the top of a scenario document
+* Unlike prefixes in SPARQL or Turtle, the DSL allows slashes

 ## Usage